ExpressionEngine/ExpressionEngine-User-Guide/source/cp/content/publish.rst

 ~~~~~~~~~~~~

 The names and types of entry fields displayed will be determined by what
-`Channel Fields <../admin/channels/custom_channel_fields.html>`_
-you have defined for this channel.
-If an entry field is set to be
+:doc:`/cp/admin/channels/custom_channel_fields` you have defined for
+this channel.
+If an entry field is set to be "hidden" by default, it
-"hidden" by default, it will have to be expanded by clicking on the
+will have to be expanded by clicking on the field name before content
-field name before content can be entered.
-In addition to the field
-itself, you can also choose the type of `text
+can be entered.
+In addition to the field itself, you can also choose the
-formatting <../../general/text_formatting.html>`_ to apply to that
+type of :doc:`/general/text_formatting` to apply to that field.
+You'll
-field.
-You'll also notice "Check Spelling", "Glossary", and "Smileys"
+also notice "Check Spelling", "Glossary", and "Smileys" options beneath
-options beneath each field.
+each field.

 Write Mode
 ~~~~~~~~~~